Faiz2979/Unity-Simple-Code/README.md

-# Reuseable Unity Code
+# Unity Code Library

 ## Introduction
-This repository contains a collection of reusable code snippets, functions, and classes designed to be used across various projects.
-The aim is to promote code reusability, reduce redundancy, and improve development efficiency.
-Each module is designed to be self-contained and easy to integrate into other projects.
+A collection of Unity scripts created to make game development easier.
+This repository aims to make it easier for me during the development process, by reusing these codes in various Unity projects.

 ## Code List
 1. Mouse Lock